DBB(LEGAL) - EMPLOYMENT REQUIREMENTS AND RESTRICTIONS: MEDICAL EXAMINATIONS AND COMMUNICABLE DISEASES

 Pre-employment Inquiries and Employment Entrance Examinations

-A district shall not conduct a pre-employment medical examination or make a pre-employment inquiry of an applicant as to whether the applicant is a person with disabilities or as to the nature or severity of the disability, except as provided below.
-However, a district is permitted to make pre-employment inquiries into an applicant's ability to perform job-related functions.
-29 U.S.C.
-794; 34 C.F.R.
-104.14(a)
+A district shall not conduct a medical examination or make inquiries of a job applicant as to whether such applicant is an individual with a disability or as to the nature or severity of a disability, except as provided below.
+However, a district is permitted to make pre-employment inquiries into the ability of an applicant to perform job-related functions, such as asking an applicant to describe or demonstrate how, with or without reasonable accommodation, the applicant will be able to perform job-related functions.
+42 U.S.C.
+12112(d)(2); 29 C.F.R.
+1630.14(a)

-Information obtained regarding the medical condition or history of the applicant shall be collected and maintained on separate forms and shall be accorded confidentiality as medical records.
-However, supervisors and managers may be informed regarding necessary restrictions on the person's work or duties and necessary accommodation; first aid and safety personnel may be informed, when appropriate, if the condition might require emergency treatment.
-29 U.S.C.
-794; 34 C.F.R.
-104.14(d)
+Information obtained regarding the medical condition or history of the applicant shall be collected and maintained on separate forms and in separate medical files and shall be treated as confidential medical records.
+However, supervisors and managers may be informed regarding necessary restrictions on the employee's work or duties and necessary accommodation; first aid and safety personnel may be informed, when appropriate, if the disability might require emergency treatment.
+29 C.F.R.
+1630.14(b), (c)

 Placement on Temporary Disability